 CEC EPHA will offer a family directory.
-The purpose of the directory is to allow students and parents to get in touch with fellow CEC EPHA families.
+The purpose of the directory is to allow students and parents/guardians to get in touch with other CEC EPHA families.
 A directory helps to facilitate communication between CEC EPHA families for school and non-school related matters.

 The family directory is offered on the website.
 This is only available to website members who have joined and been given approval.
 When families join the Everest Point website, they choose to opt in or out of the directory, as well as choosing how much information is available for members to view.
 Opting in to be a part of the family directory is giving consent.
 Families can change their opt-in/out at any point in the year.
-When a family leaves CEC EPHA, their website privileges are revoked.
+When a family leaves CEC EPHA, they will be removed from the directory and will have their website privileges revoked.